Introduction

 Breakdown of Seller Closing Costs: Key Fees Explained

-- Transfer Taxes: These vary by state and can significantly increase closing costs.
+- Transfer Taxes: These vary by state and can significantly increase costs.
 For example, in Michigan, the state transfer tax is $3.75 for every $500 of the property's value, typically paid by the property owner.

 - Escrow Fees: Charged by the escrow company for managing the transaction, these fees generally range from $500 to $2,000, depending on the complexity of the sale and the services provided.